efcloud/sre-docker-digger/README.md

 ## Notifications

 ### Datadog
-If want this to notify Datadog when the connectivity is not working set `--datadog-enable` to `true`.
+If you want digger to notify Datadog when the connectivity is not working set `--datadog-enable` to `true`.

-To pass Datadog credentials you can either use the CLI flags `--dd-api-key` and `--dd-app-key` or pass a file contaning those keys using this flag `--dd-creds-file`.
+To pass Datadog credentials you can either use the CLI flags `--dd-api-key` and `--dd-app-key` or pass a file containing those keys using this flag `--dd-creds-file`.

-The file need to be like this (order does not matter):
+The file needs to be like this (order does not matter):
 ```
 DATADOG_API_KEY=XXX
 DATADOG_APP_KEY=XXX